Logarithmic regret bounds for continuous-time average-reward Markov decision processes: Introduction

-While computational RL methods have been developed for CTMDPs as well as the more general Semi-Markov Decision Processes (SMDPs) in the earlier literature \citep{bradtke1995reinforcement, das1999solving}, available theoretical results on regret bounds for continuous-time RL are very limited.
-Several recent papers \citep{basei2021logarithmic, guo2021reinforcement, szpruch2021exploration} study continuous-time RL for linear--quadratic/convex models and propose algorithms with sublinear regret upper bounds in the finite-horizon episodic setting.
-On the other hand, research on continuous-time RL for the infinite-horizon average reward setting is scarce. \cite{fruit2017exploration} study learning in continuous-time average-reward SMDPs which is more general than CTMDPs in that the holding times can follow general distributions.
+While computational RL methods have been developed for CTMDPs as well as the more general Semi-Markov Decision Processes (SMDPs) in the earlier literature \cite{bradtke1995reinforcement, das1999solving}, available theoretical results on regret bounds for continuous-time RL \rev{with discrete state spaces} are very limited. \rev{\cite{gao2022square} study RL for CTMDPs in the finite-horizon episodic setting.
+They establish worst-case regret upper and lower bounds, both of the order of square-root on the number of episodes.} \cite{fruit2017exploration} study learning in continuous-time (infinite-horizon) average-reward SMDPs which is more general than CTMDPs in that the holding times can follow general distributions.
 They adapt the UCRL2 algorithm by \cite{Jaksch2010} and show their algorithm achieves $O( \sqrt{ n})$ regret after $n$ decision steps (ignoring logarithmic factors and hiding dependency on other constants) in the infinite-horizon average reward setting.
-They also establish a minimax lower bound, in the sense that for any algorithm there exists an SMDP such that the expected regret is of $O(\sqrt{n})$.
+They also establish a minimax (worst-case) lower bound, in the sense that for any algorithm there exists an SMDP such that the expected regret is of $O(\sqrt{n})$.